 Imagine a turtle, pulling each limb (no pun intended 😉 ) into its shell, hiding all of the “feelers” that have been collecting information from the external world.
-Imagine that for a few minutes, you could not use your eyes, ears, nose, tongue, or skin to gather feedback form everything around you.
+Imagine that for a few minutes, you could not use your eyes, ears, nose, tongue, or skin to gather feedback from everything around you.

 What would be left?

 Much like the heart chakra is the bridge between physical and spiritual chakra energy, pratyahara is the connection between the physical and spiritual limbs of yoga.
-Once you being practicing the withdrawal of the senses, you are entering an intangible realm of presence.
+Once you begin practicing the withdrawal of the senses, you are entering an intangible realm of presence.

 You are more than your senses and your physical body.
 Pratyahara helps us connect with ourselves on this level.
 If you’re looking to incorporate some withdrawal of the senses, here are a few exercises to try: